NOTABLE CASES

 -

-David Wells was instructed by the family to go to Kuala Lumpar to investigate the suspicious death of Ivana Smit, 18, who was a Dutch national who had worked as a model for many years.
+David Wells was instructed by the family to go to Kuala Lumpur to investigate the suspicious death of Ivana Smith, 18, who was a Dutch national who had worked as a model for many years.
 The circumstances of her tragic death remain a mystery.
-Ms Smit fell to her death naked from a balcony 20 floors high, reportedly after going home to the apartment with a couple after a party.
+Ms Smith fell to her death naked from a balcony 20 floors high, reportedly after going home to the apartment with a couple after a party.
 Her parents were told by police there was no crime suspected, though investigations are still continuing.
-Following a review of the case, a report was submitted and an inquest followed which set aside the police conclusions that Ivan’s death was not suspicious.
+Following a review of the case, a report was submitted and an inquest followed which set aside the police conclusions that Ms Smith’s death was not suspicious.

 SPEAK TO A MEMBER OF OUR TEAM TODAY